 To assist departments in locating files containing social security numbers or credit card numbers, OIT provides Identity Finder for Windows and Macintosh, and recommends University of Texas's SENF for Linux.
 You can find out more here:

-These quick reference tables help departments make decisions on how to handle private data they have identified within their department.
+These quick reference tables help departments make decisions on how to handle highly confidential data they have identified within their department.